davisp/jiffy/README.md

   will ensure that the parsed object only contains a single entry containing the last value seen.
 This mirrors the parsing beahvior of virtually every other JSON parser.
+* `{labels, Label}` - Controls if keys are returned as atoms. `Label` accepts the following options:
+  * `binary` - the default, return all keys as binaries.
+  * `atom` - convert all keys to atoms.
+Use with caution, this can exhaust the atom space.
+	Creating atoms from a NIF with UTF-8 characters is only supported since OTP-26.
+	Attempting to decode JSON that has non 7bit ASCII will result in atoms with weird content when the NIF has been compiled for an older OTP releases.
+  * `existing_atom` - convert keys to atoms, the atoms must exists or the decode will fail.
+  * `attempt_atom` - try to convert keys to existing atoms, return key as binary if the atom does not exist.
 * `copy_strings` - Normally, when strings are decoded, they are created as sub-binaries of the input data.
 With some workloads, this leads to an undesirable bloating of memory: Strings in the decode